Istio is a popular service mesh with below functionalities:

 - Select "New Version" and give it a version name.
 Ex: istio-1.6.8

-- Under Add-Ons, select "ADD MORE" and chose the "istio" addon created in Step 3.
+- Under Add-Ons, select "ADD MORE" and chose the "istio-base" addon created from Step 1.

 Now, we are ready to apply this blueprint to a cluster.